rh-eu/for-sake-of-testing/elk-stack/README.md

-# ELK-Stack: Elastic-Search Logstash, Kibana and the Beats
+# ELK-Stack: Elastic-Search, Logstash, Kibana and the Beats